Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Case study: neutron star magnetospheres

-Figure \ref{fig:force_free_GS_loss_and_error} shows the performance of the BFGS modifications (top panels) and of the loss function modifications (bottom panels) on this problem.
-The left panels depict the evolution of the loss function with the number of iterations, whereas the right panels illustrate the estimation of the real errors, as outlined previously ($L_2$-error of the discretized PDE as a function of the number of grid points $N_0$).
-We see that the improvement in convergence and precision is massive for this complicated problem just as for the simple problem of section \ref{sec:current_free_gs}.
+Figure \ref{fig:force_free_GS_loss_and_error} shows the performance of the BFGS modifications (upper panels) and of the loss function modifications (lower panels) on this problem.
+The left panels display the evolution of the loss function as the number of iterations increases, while the right panels present the $L_2$-error of the discretized PDE as a function of the number of grid points in the test grid.
+The minimum of this error is used to estimate the overall error $\epsilon_{\mathrm{NN}}$, as detailed in \ref{app:errornorms}.
+The improvement in convergence and precision is substantial for this more complex problem, similar to the simpler problem of section \ref{sec:current_free_gs}.
+Table \ref{tab:errors_NLGS} shows the specific values of $\epsilon_{\mathrm{NN}}$ for the different choices of optimizer and loss function.

 The PINN error when the standard BFGS algorithm is used for training is about $\epsilon_{\mathrm{NN}} \sim 10^{-3}$.
-SSBFGS and SSBroyden achieve much lower errors.
+SSBFGS and SSBroyden achieve much lower errors, of the order of $10^{-5}$.
 Specifically, $\epsilon_{\mathrm{NN}}$ begins to surpass $\epsilon_{\mathrm{FD}}$ at an approximate resolution of $4500 \times 4500$ (not depicted in the figure), near the memory limit of the machine employed for generating the results in this paper.
 Note that, since our discretization scheme is second order, the absolute error of the PDE is $\epsilon_{\mathrm{NN}}^2$.
-In table \ref{tab:force_free_errors} we gather detailed error metrics for all the BFGS algorithm / loss function modifications we have used.
-In brief, aiming for a comparable precision level ($<10^{-4}$) with a second-order finite difference scheme would require a grid comprising at least 1000x1000 points for this 2D problem.
+In summary, aiming for a comparable precision level ($<10^{-4}$) with a second-order finite difference scheme would require a grid comprising at least $1000 \times 1000$ points for this 2D problem.
 In higher dimensions, the advantages of PINNs would become even more pronounced.